-- NEW: No classes Friday, union says
+- No classes Friday, union says

 - Union delegates with the power to end the strike plan to meet Friday